How to Connect and Message a Recruiter on LinkedIn

 Contact 4 Corner Resources Today

 If you’re looking to connect with a recruiter, we’re here to help.
-At 4 Corner Resources, we work with experienced recruiters that can help you find the job of your dreams.
+At 4 Corner Resources, we work with experienced recruiters who can help you find the job of your dreams.
 Contact us today to see how we can help you!

 Pete Newsome